evncosta/100-Days-of-Code/Day 13/README.md

 A dedicated day focused on developing essential debugging skills and learning systematic approaches to identifying and fixing code errors.
 This learning day was part of **Day 13** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This day was part of **Day 13: Debugging: How to Find and Fix Errors in your Code** in the 100 Days of Code curriculum.
+It provided essential skills for identifying and resolving issues in code, which is critical for all subsequent programming work.

 ## 🎯 Day Overview

 Day 13 focused on building critical debugging competencies through: